How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Beach bums, backpackers, families, barkadas

 Puerto Galera is a favorite beach destination every summer because of its white-sand beaches.
-If you’re into scuba diving and snorkeling, this is one of the tourist spots in the Philippines you shouldn’t miss.
+If you’re into scuba diving and snorkeling, you shouldn’t miss this tourist spot in the Philippines.

 Top things to do in Puerto Galera